|

 round.)
 Ballroom people are fond of saying "Salsa breaks

-detail on this follows.
+they please.
+More detail on this follows.

 The Break: Outside of the Dancesport

-world - the clubs, the street dancing - no distinction of Salsa and
+world - the clubs, the street dancing - no distinction

-and followers of the famous Eddie Torres (NYC street dancer turned pro)
+Students and followers of the famous Eddie Torres

-A lot of modern Cubans tend to break on 3.
-Many native
+tend to break on 3.
+Many native dancers tend not to care on which

-so why force a different one?
-Some songs will change rhythm patterns,
+force a different one?
+Some songs will change rhythm patterns, so why

-so why stick to breaking at the same place when the music changes?
+stick to breaking at the same place when the music changes?

 Movement: